 Rather than wallow in the past, I'd rather think about fresh new ways for the audience to receive, create and interact with news, information and advertising—and find business models to pay for it.
 That's what I've been doing for the past two decades as a digital media executive, entrepreneur and consultant.

 I believe that we are at a significant turning point in media in which the audience and advertisers are massively switching from print to online and from online to mobile, and that media companies must be coldblooded and aggressive about how they change their strategies, business models and products to take advantage of that switch.
-The sooner media companies embrace things like user-generated content, new kinds of storytelling, Web 2.0 tools, new forms of advertising and revenue generation, and wide-open interaction with their audience, the sooner they'll halt their slide into oblivion.
+The sooner media companies embrace things like user-generated content, new kinds of storytelling, mobile distribution, social sharing, new forms of advertising and revenue generation, and wide-open interaction with their audience, the sooner they'll halt their slide into oblivion.

 Otherwise, they're toast.

 How do I know about this stuff?
 After 15 years as a journalist for The Washington Post, Chicago Tribune and other major news organizations, I moved into the digital world even before there was a World Wide Web.
 I cofounded WashingtonPost.com, was on the founding team of the @Home Network and created and cofounded Backfence.com, the leading hyperlocal user-generated citizens media company.

 I also ran the digital division of Cahners Business Information (now Reed Business Information), the leading U.S. trade magazine publisher, and have consulted for a wide variety of media and Internet companies and startups.
 I was acting VP-editor of Philly.com, the Philadelphia Inquirer/Daily News Web site, as a consultant, and I cofounded GrowthSpur.com, an effort to create ad networks to support local sites; and I was VP-Content at the Lawrence (KS) Journal-World.
 I even have taught media entrepreneurship at the University of Maryland and elsewhere.
 Currently, I'm consulting and working on a social news startup, Newspeg.com.